VittorioAccomazzi/Accomazzo/README.md

 ### `npm run processing`

-if you don't run this command, the application #will not# compile Notice that the command will print out several information, for instance record which do not contains any Accomazzo record.
+if you don't run this command, the application **will not** compile Notice that the command will print out several information, for instance record which do not contains any Accomazzo record.

 ## The Web Site

-the web site is live at https://accomazzo-app.s3.amazonaws.com/index.html(https://accomazzo-app.s3.amazonaws.com/index.html).
+The web site is live at https://accomazzo-app.s3.amazonaws.com/index.html.
+The images of the document are stored in a separate S3 bucket.
+The access needs to be whitelisted.